 If requiring a room on the first floor of Gund, custodial charges do not apply to lecture style space, such as 109, 111, and 124, which are ideal for large lectures.

-Consider moving event meals and receptions off-site as we do not have a dedicated catering space.
+During Busy Academic periods consider moving event meals and receptions off-site as we do not have a dedicated catering space.